bbc/peaks.js/README.md

 ## Generate waveform data

-Peaks uses waveform data files produced by [audiowaveform](https://github.com/bbc/audiowaveform).
+Peaks.js uses waveform data files produced by [audiowaveform](https://github.com/bbc/audiowaveform).
 These can be generated in either binary (.dat) or JSON format.
-Binary format is preferred because of the smaller file size, but this is only compatible with [browsers that support Typed Arrays](http://caniuse.com/#feat=typedarrays).
+Binary format is preferred because of the smaller file size, but this is only compatible with [browsers that support Typed Arrays](https://caniuse.com/#feat=typedarrays).

-You should also use the `-b 8` option when generating waveform data files, as Peaks does not currently support 16-bit waveform data files, and also to minimise file size.
+You should also use the `-b 8` option when generating waveform data files, as Peaks.js does not currently support 16-bit waveform data files, and also to minimise file size.

 To generate a binary waveform data file: